diogoaj/ctf-writeups/2017/picoctf/master-challenges/weirderRSA-175/README.md

 dp = 13530055667815347122266109008252377134325151556131892235929064596659462917644020624855537451062167377041847601387880412738836767351591511886432133011921729
 c = 23428056833770750219439218340180501853506449797628734848807388355447212714387039203998085387476974936419607861041793755542930286287098871510394661091846780839592290953853536571372997807697657464569729651718518301857979495046280018444198435962234642736892075369840282923945267377104440625478468507147243879631
 ```
-So we have the modulus 'n', the public exponent 'e', a CRT exponent 'dp' ( Chinese Remainder Theorem exponent) which is used for fast decryption and encryption by some algorithms and is equal to d mod (p - 1).
+So we have the modulus 'n', the public exponent 'e', a CRT exponent 'dp' ( Chinese Remainder Theorem exponent) which is used for fast decryption by some algorithms and is equal to d mod (p - 1).
 Finally the c number corresponds to the ciphertext we want to decipher.

 Looking at the hints, we may have to, somehow, obtain a multiple of p so that we can factorize n.
 It seemed not an easy task, but looking at the dp value, I figured i could , at least, get a multiple of p - 1.
 ```